easypanel-io/website/docs/05-templates/keila/index.md

 ## Description

-Keila is a free/libre open source email newsletter tool that allows you to grow your contact lists and send data-driven newsletter campaigns.
-It is proudly made in Germany and hosted in the EU.
-With Keila, you can import existing contacts, add custom data and tags to your contacts, and create smart subsets of your contact lists.
-Keila respects the privacy of your contacts and gives you live statistics for your newsletters.
-It also offers integration with other applications through its powerful API.
-Keila is open source and can be self-hosted.
+Keila is a reliable and easy-to-use email newsletter tool that helps you grow your contact lists and send data-driven campaigns effortlessly.
+With Keila, you can import your existing contacts simply by uploading a CSV file.
+The app offers complete freedom to add custom data and tags to your contacts, which can be used to filter contacts and as merge fields in campaigns.
+Keila also features powerful segmentation, allowing you to create smart subsets of your contact lists.
+The app respects the privacy of your contacts and ensures that your data remains yours.
+Keila provides live statistics for your newsletters, including open and click rates, and allows you to integrate your email newsletter with other applications using its powerful API.
+Keila is proudly Open Source, made in Germany, and hosted in the EU, ensuring strict European privacy standards.

 ## Instructions